kramano/wow-rps/Readme.md

 * To run the rps game: `gradlew run -q --console=plain` or `gradlew.bat run -q --console=plain` on Windows
 * To run the tests: `gradlew test` or `gradlew.bat test` on Windows

-# Navigating the code

-Here are the main highlights of the code:

-* Todo

-# License

-This code is available under the MIT license.
-See the LICENSE file for more info.